Robert Hicks Jr.

 Decolonial Practice

-Challenging colonial research paradigms and centering Indigenous perspectives
+Challenging colonial paradigms by centering Indigenous perspectives.

 Community Impact